 You should also have a fireplace screen securely in place every time you light a fire.
 The screen is necessary to keep ash or spewing log fragments from igniting carpet, area rugs or other fabric nearby.

 If you or any family members or guests choose to smoke, consider making a rule that smoking should be entertained outside of the home.
-Should you choose to smoke indoors, however, smoking in bed should be avoided as many fires start when a person falls asleep in bed and the lit cigar or cigarette ignites bedding material.
-If you do smoke in bed, consider flame-retardant bedding to lessen the chances of fire.
+Should you choose to smoke indoors, however, you should not smoke in bed, as many fires start when a person falls asleep in bed and the lit cigar or cigarette ignites bedding material.